 The next part is often the hardest: choosing what to write in your condolence card or letter.

 Try not to overthink it.
 A clear, short condolence note can often have more of an impact than a long letter.
 Plus, grieving family members might not feel ready to read a long message.

 It’s best to say what you want to say and sign off – try not to repeat yourself or go off topic.
 A few lines can still be warm and comforting for someone dealing with grief.

 Be sincere and heartfelt

-If you really don’t know what to say, it’s ok to say that in your sympathy letter.
+If you really don’t know what to say, it’s OK to say that in your sympathy letter.
 It’s far better to be honest than be silent, and your efforts are likely to be appreciated.
-Immediately acknowledge the recipient’s loss, and make it clear that you’re also mourning the person who has died.
+Immediately acknowledge their loss and make it clear that you’re also mourning the person who has died.